Skip to content

-OAuth2 Overview
+OAuth Overview

 Introduction

-OAuth2 is an authorization standard used heavily by cloud applications to allow them to access resources on other web applications on behalf of a user.
+OAuth2 is an authorization standard used by cloud applications to allow them to access resources on other web applications on behalf of a user.
 According to this blog on Auth0’s website: “OAuth 2.0 provides consented access and restricts actions of what the client app can perform on resources on behalf of the user, without ever sharing the user’s credentials.”

 OAuth2 terms